wimulkeman/elasticsearch-workshop/README.md

 - Kibana 6
 - Docker

+On your system we will be default use the following ports:
+- 80
+- 9200
+- 5601

+These ports can be changed as explained up ahead in this README.

+## Env file

+Copy the .env.dist file in the root of the project to .env

+We are all equal, but some more than others.

+For those who have already use the ports we use within this workshop, you can change the ports in your composer and in the .env file.

 ## Docker

-Start the workshop by running the command in the root of this project.
+After copying the .env file, run the following command in the root of this project.

 ```bash
 docker-compose up